 – The Brontes

 In the early 1800s at the time of the Brontes, Holdsworth House was owned by the Wadsworth Family.
-Our diaries of their daughter Elizabeth tell of her having been to see concert violinist Paganini in Halifax – as do the chronicles of the Brontes.
+It is quite probable that the two families, of similar standing in their communities, may have known of each other.

 Haworth is an enjoyable 20 minutes drive from Holdsworth House and is the epitome of Emily Bronte’s legendary Wuthering Heights.
-On the way you’ll pass through enchanting and mystical, wild and rugged moors where you can practically hear the echoes of Catherine and Heathcliffe around every heather strewn corner.
-Prepare to fall in love with Haworth and its living, breathing past.
+On the way you’ll pass through enchanting, wild and rugged moors where you can practically hear the echoes of Catherine and Heathcliffe!
+Here is an excellent guide to discovering the Bronte sites in the area.

 For walkers, THE BRONTE WAY is a 43 mile walking route which starts at Oakwell Hall near Birstall, Leeds and finishes at Gawthorpe Hall near Burnley in Lancashire.
-The Bronte Way takes in some of the famous Bronte-related sites from their real lives and fictional stories and was listed in the Top 50 Trips of a Lifetime by National Geographic Traveler, so is one not to be missed.
+The Bronte Way takes in some of the places from their real lives and fictional stories and was listed in the Top 50 Trips of a Lifetime by National Geographic Traveler.